kmatusz/lic/thesis.md

 @archer2008empirical Provide a mean decrease in impurity measure empirical assessment.
 They show that the measure is reliable assessment of the most important variable in the model.
 The study is focused on a specific problem, that is gene expression measurement, however the underlying data is of specific type, that is *"...predictor variables are standarized, continuous, and possibly highly correlated .."*.
 Thus, one can conclude about the possibility of using that method in other areas of study.

+To asses thoroughly the importance of the to factors stated above, I have also included other variables of interest, that can also indirectly influence the restaurants locations.
+These are proximity of bus stops and total length of roads.
+These two can be seen as measure of how well is the potential location connected to other parts of the city.

 @esteban2006business Used questionnaires sent directly to randomly selected retail companies in the area to acquire the data about performance of businesses.
 They showed nonlinear relationship between business performance and the area it resides in.
 Firms in high and low businesses density areas performed the worst compared to places in which number of businesses was moderate.